moleculerjs/site/source/docs/0.13/clustering.md

 ![Mixed architecture](/images/mixed-architecture.png)

 {% note info Tip %}
 The ServiceBroker first tries to call the local instances of service (if exists) to reduce network latencies.
-You can turn off this logic in [broker options](broker.html#Broker-options) with `preferLocal: false` under the `registry` key.
+This logic can be turned off in [broker options](broker.html#Broker-options) with `preferLocal: false` property under the `registry` key.
 {% endnote %}

 ## How choose